alkemyTech/OT104-Client/README.md

 [see the file](src\Components\Contact\ContactForm.test.js)

-*Tested file: ContactForm.js
+-Tested file: ContactForm.js
-*Form Tested using React Testing and Jest libraries
-\*Implementation detalis of the test:
+-Form Tested using React Testing and Jest libraries -Implementation detalis of the test:

 - If user tries to submit the form without completing all requiered fields a messages is rendered.
 - If user submit and get error from petition or from api.